Baroque and Classical Academy

 - At least one letter (or email) of recommendation from music professional(s) other than your teacher.

-For string quartets – see regular admission details PLUS provide a recording of two contrasting movements of a Haydn String Quartet.
+For pre-formed string quartets – see regular admission details PLUS provide a recording of two contrasting movements of a Haydn String Quartet.

 Please send all application material to: